alissapajer/old-alissapajer.github.io/posts/2014-02-08-blogsetup.markdown

 ```
 There is an optional flag to push to `master`, but I have been pushing manually so I can review the changes first.
 And that's it!
 The only thing I still need to do is the redirect to a domain I own.
 This is done using a `CNAME` file on the `master` branch.
 Since my `master` branch is auto-generated I'll need to add this `CNAME` in such a way that it's not deleted when I commit to `master`.

+This only weird thing is that `source` and `master` will permanently diverge.

 **Tips:**